CDLUC3/dmsp_aws_prototype/README.md

 <img src="docs/architecture.png?raw=true">

+You can run `./resources-ls.sh` to see what AWS resources have been created by these CloudFormation templates.

 ## Directory layout

 This repository uses the [AWS Serverless Application Model (SAM)](https://aws.amazon.com/serverless/sam/) to manage the AWS API Gateway, Lambda functions and other related resources (e.g. IAM policies).
 It uses [Sceptre](https://github.com/Sceptre/sceptre) to manage the remaining resources (e.g. CloudFront, DynamoDB, etc.) via [AWS CloudFormation](https://aws.amazon.com/cloudformation/).